Jasstkn/jasstkn.github.io/content/posts/fosdem2023/index.ru.md

 [👀 The State of Go](https://fosdem.org/2023/schedule/event/gostateofgo/)

-- more convenient way to convert slice to array
+- a more convenient way to convert a slice to an array
 - improvements to generics - comparison
 - toolchain improvements - introduced new commands, improved go vet
 - changes in the standard library - error(multiple errors wrapping), time, bytes & strings